markcheret/footnotes/readme.txt

 == Changelog ==

+= 1.2.2 =
+- Bugfix: WYSIWYG editor and plain text editor buttons insert footnote short code correctly (also if defined like html tag)

 = 1.2.1 =
 - Bugfix: HowTo example will be displayed correctly if a user defined short code is set